humdrum-tools/humdrum-documentation/tool/infot/index.md

-Although these commands may appear somewhat cryptic, they merely instruct the Humdrum stream editor [(**humsed**)](humsed.html) to replace all occurrences of the five data tokens (in any input file) by the corresponding numerical values \-- in this case, values that represent the number of bits of information.
+Although these commands may appear somewhat cryptic, they merely instruct the Humdrum stream editor [(**humsed**)](humsed.html) to replace all occurrences of the five data tokens (in any input file) by the corresponding numerical values &mdash; in this case, values that represent the number of bits of information.

 The following file (called `input`) contains the message of interest: ``